-When a call is connected, your iPhone displays a Keypad.
-This allows you to enter any additional numbers that might be required by an automated system.
+When a telephone call is connected, your iPhone displays a Keypad.
+This is so you can enter any additional numbers that might be required by an automated system.

 The keypad looks just like the one on the Keypad tab of the Phone app, but with three differences: